PhilaNgcamu/typescript-core-basics/typescript/Narrowing/README.md

 - The term **truthiness narrowing** describes the use of conditional expressions such as `&&`s,`||`s, if statements, Boolean negations (`!`), etc. to be coerced to boolean types.

-- You can use **equality narrowing** to compare the types of the varibles that store corresonding values.
+- You can use **equality narrowing** by comparing the types of the varibles that store corresonding values.
 Reference: [narrowingExamples.ts](narrowingExamples.ts) from line 20.

 - NOTE: Use "**tsc --target es2021 <-- fileName -->**" to compile the ts file